polyipseity/information/special/academia/HKUST/ISOM 2020/index.md

   - [§ string](basics.md#string)
     - [basics § string](basics.md#string) / note ::: They taught `'''` but not `"""` for some reason...
 But it was later taught in the [week 2 lab](#week%202%20lab) (lab 1).
   - [§ output](basics.md#output)
+    - [basics § output](basics.md#output) / note ::: Jupyter notebooks automatically outputting the value of the last statement without using `print` is also considered "output".
+Note that strings are outputted, escaped with `\` properly (without unnecessary escapes), and preferably wrapped in `'`, and only uses `"` if there is at least 1 `'` in the string but not any `"`.
   - [§ variable](basics.md#variable)
     - [basics § variable](basics.md#variable) / note ::: In a quiz question, they use the word "save", which means storing a value to a variable.
   - [§ data types](basics.md#data%20types)